SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## seamless-loop
 #### Description:
-Turns the files(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
+SeamlessLoop: turns the files(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
 Due to this overlap, the resulting file is shorter.

 #### Usage:
 seamless-loop `[OPTIONS] [crossfade-percent]`